 This suggests that the view is indeed pluralist at the foundation—values are not defined entirely by desire, but partly by other features of the situation, and so at the most fundamental level there is more than one value making feature.
 Griffin himself says that “the desire account is compatible with a strong form of pluralism about values” (p.
 31).

 I shall not pursue further the question whether or not Griffin is a foundational pluralist, my aim in this section is to show first, that monist preference satisfaction accounts of value may have more compelling ways of explaining complexities in value comparison than monist goods approaches, but second, to point out that any constrained desire account may well actually be foundationally pluralist.
 As soon as something is introduced to constrain the desires that qualify as value conferring, it looks as though another value is operating.

 The big question facing pluralism is whether rational choices can be made between irreducibly plural values.
 Irreducible plurality appears to imply incommensurability—that is to say, that there is no common measure which can be used to compare two different values.
 (See the entry on incommensurable values.)
-Value incommensurability is worrying: if values are incommensurable, then either we are forced into an ad hoc ranking, or we cannot rank the values at all.
+Value incommensurability seems worrying: if values are incommensurable, then either we are forced into an ad hoc ranking, or we cannot rank the values at all.
 Neither of these are very appealing options.
-Compare the question, ‘Is Picasso's Guernica better than Tolstoy's War and Peace?’
-They are both works of art, but involve different and incommensurable aesthetic values.
-Notice that there are ways of confusing the issue by introducing other values, for example by asking which one you would like in your house, or which one you would save from a burning building.
-If we put all other values aside and simply ask ‘which is aesthetically better?’, it might be impossible to answer the question.